 Take action to help your loved one make healthy lifestyle changes for better blood pressure control.
-For example, you can:
+For example, you can do the following:

-- ▶ Help your loved one set up a routine to take medications regularly. - ▶ If your loved one's insurance provides mail order delivery, set it up and request a 90-day supply of medications. - ▷ If this service is not available, pick a convenient pharmacy to get all of the medications.
-Request that refills occur at the same time each month so your loved one can pick them all up at once. - Start a reminder system.
+- ▶ Help your loved one set up a routine to take medications regularly. - ▷ If your loved one's insurance provides mail order delivery, set it up and request a 90-day supply of medications. - If this service is not available, pick a convenient pharmacy to get all of the medications.
+Request that refills occur at the same time each month so your loved one can pick them all up at once. - ▷ Start a reminder system.
 Use a pillbox for every pill, every day.
-Or find and use a smartphone app. - ► Set a reminder to get your loved one's blood pressure checked-at home, at the doctor's office, or at a pharmacy.
+Or find and use a smartphone app. - Set a reminder to get your loved one's blood pressure checked-at home, at the doctor's office, or at a pharmacy.
 Track results in a journal or diary that your loved one can take to health care visits. - ► Help your loved one eat better. - Go grocery shopping together.
-Focus on more fresh fruit, vegetables, and whole grains and fewer prepared foods that have high sodium, cholesterol, saturated fat, and trans fat. - ▶ Help cook healthy, tasty meals at home more often.
-Bring home-cooked meals to your loved one. - ▶ About 1 in 5 African American adults smokes cigarettes.
-If your loved one smokes, help him or her quit.
+Focus on more fresh fruit, vegetables, and whole grains and fewer prepared foods that have high sodium, cholesterol, saturated fat, and trans fat. - ▷ Help cook healthy, tasty meals at home more often.
+Bring home-cooked meals to your loved one. - ▶ If your loved one smokes, help him or her quit. - \triangleright Help your loved one identify reasons to quit. - Learn about and improve upon your loved one's previous attempts to quit. - ▷ Suggest a quitline like 1-800-QUIT-NOW. - Be more active with your loved one. - Schedule easy exercises into your daily or weekly get-togethers even just a walk around the block is enough to get the ball rolling. - Keep track of your daily and weekly physical activity by using a log or diary. - Increase the time and intensity of your physical activity gradually as you progress.

-- ▶ Learn about and improve upon your loved one's previous attempts to guit. - Suggest a quit line like 1-800-QUIT-NOW. - ▶ Be more active with your loved one. - Schedule easy exercises into your daily or weekly get-togethers-even just a walk around the block is enough to get the ball rolling. - ▶ Keep track of your daily and weekly physical activity by using a log or diary. - Increase the time and intensity of your physical activity gradually as you progress.
+Find and download additional materials to support loved

-Find and download additional materials to support loved ones in controlling high blood pressure at the Million Hearts® website.
+ones in controlling high blood pressure at the Million Hearts[®] website.